Terms and Conditions for Vendors

 (ii) CDI has not withdrawn the order.

 All prices are in U.S. dollars unless otherwise noted.
-Payment may be made within forty five (45) days after receipt by CDI of the ordered and conforming Products.
-All prices are quoted FOB CDI’s requested delivery destination unless otherwise noted by CDI.
+Payment may be made within forty-five (45) days after receipt by CDI of the ordered and conforming Products.
+All prices are quoted Ex Works CDI’s requested delivery destination unless otherwise agreed upon in writing by CDI.
 Prices quoted by Seller shall include sales, excise, municipal, state or any other government taxes.
 All taxes and other governmental charges upon the production, manufacture, distribution, sale or use of the Products, to the extent required or not forbidden by law to be paid by Seller, shall be paid by Seller.

 3. VOLUME PROJECTIONS AND QUANTITY.

-Seller acknowledges that any estimates, forecasts or projections of future anticipated volume or quantity requirements for Products provided by CDI are provided for information purposes only and may change over time.
+Seller acknowledges that any estimates, forecasts or projections of future anticipated volume or quantity requirements for Products provided by CDI are provided for information purposes only, may change over time, and are not binding upon CDI.
 If quantities and delivery schedules are not specified in the Contract, they will be as reasonably determined by CDI and stated in CDI’s firm releases issued to Seller from time to time.
 If Seller is supplying CDI under a vendor managed inventory system pursuant to this Contract, Seller shall maintain CDI’s supply at required levels as indicated through the vendor managed inventory system at all times during the terms of this Contract.

 Seller shall use the carrier designated by CDI.
 Seller shall comply with all applicable regulations or other legal requirements concerning the manufacture, packaging, packing and delivery of the Products.
 Any additional shipping expenses as a result of Seller’s backorders or shipments of a lesser quantity than specified shall be paid by Seller unless CDI authorizes such shipping expenses in writing.
 The Products shall be properly packed and secured in such a manner as to reach their destination in good condition under normal conditions of transport.
 Shipping documents, including Seller’s invoice, must accompany each shipment and be transmitted to the freight forwarder in a timely manner.
 Seller shall bear all risk of loss until Products are delivered to CDI (including off-loading and stacking) and accepted.
 CDI shall not be obligated to return to Seller any packaging or packaging materials for the Products, whether or not any Products are accepted by CDI.